-Table 5-6. cmdsts Common Bit Definitions
+Table 5-2 cmdsts Common Bit Definitions

-BIT TAG DESCRIPTION USAGE 31 OWN Descriptor ownership Set to 1 by the data producer of the descriptor to transfer ownership to the data consumer of the descriptor.
+Bit Tag Description Usage 31 OWN Descriptor Ownership Set to 1 by the data producer of the descriptor to transfer ownership to the data consumer of the descriptor.
 Set to 0 by the data consumer of the descriptor to return ownership to the data producer of the descriptor.
-For transmit descriptors, the driver is the data producer, and the DP83816 device is the data consumer.
-For receive descriptors, the DP83816 device is the data producer, and the driver is the data consumer.
+For transmit descriptors, the driver is the data producer , and the DP83816 is the data consumer .
+For receive descriptors, the DP83816 is the data producer , and the driver is the data consumer .
 30 MORE More descriptors Set to 1 to indicate that this is NOT the last descriptor in a packet (there are MORE to follow).
 When 0, this descriptor is the last descriptor in a packet.
 Completion status bits are only valid when this bit is zero.
-29 INTR Interrupt Set to 1 by software to request a descriptor interrupt when the DP83816 device transfers the ownership of this descriptor back to software.
-28 SUPCRC INCCRC Suppress CRC/ Include CRC In transmit descriptors, this indicates that CRC should not be appended by the MAC.
+29 INTR Interrupt Set to 1 by software to request a "descriptor interrupt" when DP83816 transfers the ownership of this descriptor back to software.
+28 SUPCRC INCCRC Suppress CRC / Include CRC In transmit descriptors, this indicates that CRC should not be appended by the MAC.
 On receives, this bit is always set, as the CRC is always copied to the end of the buffer by the hardware.

-27 ОК Packet OK In the last descriptor in a packet, this bit indicates that the packet was either sent or received successfully.
+27 OK Packet OK In the last descriptor in a packet, this bit indicates that the packet was either sent or received successfully.
 26-16 The usage of these bits differ in receive and transmit descriptors.
 See below for details.
 15-12 (reserved) 11-0 SIZE Descriptor Byte Count Set to the size in bytes of the data.

-Table 5-7.
-Transmit Status Bit Definitions
+Table 5-3 Transmit Status Bit Definitions

-BIT TAG DESCRIPTION USAGE 26 TXA Transmit Abort Transmission of this packet was aborted.
+Bit Tag Description Usage 26 TXA Transmit Abort Transmission of this packet was aborted.
 25 TFU Transmit FIFO Underrun Transmit FIFO was exhausted during the transmission of this packet.
 24 CRS Carrier Sense Lost Carrier was lost during the transmission of this packet.
 This condition is not reported if TXCFG:CSI is set.
 23 TD Transmit Deferred Transmission of this packet was deferred.
 22 ED Excessive Deferral The length of deferral during the transmission of this packet was excessive (> 3.2 ms), indicating transmission failure.
-21 OWC Out of Window Collision The MAC encountered an out-of-window collision during the transmission of this packet.
+21 OWC Out of Window Collision The MAC encountered an "out of window" collision during the transmission of this packet.
 20 EC Excessive Collisions The number of collisions during the transmission of this packet was excessive, indicating transmission failure.
 If TXCFG register ECRETRY=0, this bit is set after 16 collisions.
 If TXCFG register ECRETRY=1, this bit is set after 4 Excessive Collision events (64 collisions).
+19-16 CCNT Collision Count If TXCFG register ECRETRY=0, this field indicates the number of collisions encountered during the transmission of this packet.
+If TXCFG register ECRETRY=1, CCNT[3:2] = Excessive Collisions (0-3) CCNT[1] = Multiple Collisions CCNT[0] = Single Collision Note that Excessive Collisions indicate 16 attempts failed, while multiple and single collisions indicate collisions in addition to any excessive collisions.
+For example a collision count of 33 includes 2 Excessive Collisions and will also set the Single Collision bit.